muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

 I'm doing bunch of shit for ed thinking there'll ppl around.
-WTF?
+WTF.

 *2019-8-20 21:48:1*

 ---

-No ice at either pole.. that happened before that's true.
+No ice at either pole.. this has happened before, that's true.
 33 million yrs ago.

 *2019-8-20 21:45:38*